EoN-kCw1u5Sh1Ws/crypto-price-aggregator-test/README.md

 - **Java 21** (required for compilation and runtime)
 - **Docker** or **Podman** (optional, for containerized deployment)

+## Known issues

+- **Integration tests on github** - We are currently skipping the Integration Tests on Github builds as it fails consistently.
+They pass locally however.

 ## Configuration

 Create a `.env` file in the root directory with the following properties: